 With added ado, I now present our Survey Results: anonymized for clarity, cherry-picked for effectiveness and summarized for policymakers. ■

-Thank you, Mr President, for bringing our servicemen and servicepeople home—but what business did they have in Paris to begin with?
-Her beguiling alleys and laneways are death-traps for modern infantry, and Baron Haussmann infamously modelled her naked, geometric boulevardes on machine-gun firing ranges.
+Thank you, Mr President, for pulling out of Paris.
+But what business did our servicemen and servicepeople have there to begin with?
+The city’s beguiling alleys and laneways are death-traps for modern infantry, and Baron Haussmann infamously modelled her shadeless, geometric boulevardes on machine-gun testing ranges.

 New Rule: from now on, we count to 10 before invading anything UNESCO classifies as a Graveyard of Empires.

 I’d give President Trump six stars if this was Amazon, and if you were allowed to do that on Amazon.